Monday, March 17, 2014

 Crimea's parliament on Monday declared the region an independent state, following its residents' overwhelming decision in a referendum held Sunday to break away from Ukraine and seek to join Russia.
 The United States, the European Union and others said the vote violated the Ukrainian constitution and international law.

-On Monday, EU foreign ministers announced travel bans and asset freezes on 21 individuals seen pushing for the secession and possible annexation of the Crimean Peninsula.
+EU foreign ministers announced travel bans and asset freezes on 21 individuals seen pushing for the secession and possible annexation of the Crimean Peninsula.
 While Russia is a major oil and gas producer, sanctions are not seen stretching that far for now.

 For Russia, around 70 percent of export revenues come from energy sales, analysts said.